samschott/maestral/README.md

 provide a client for platforms and file systems that are no longer directly supported by Dropbox.

-Currently, Maestral does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
+Maestral currently does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
 If you need any of this functionality, please use the Dropbox website or the official client.
-As of version 0.3.0, Maestral does support the syncing of multiple Dropbox accounts.
+Maestral does support the syncing of multiple Dropbox accounts and excluding local files from sync with a ".mignore" file.

 The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses much less